-Police officers in forty cities will analyze a two-second movie of a honking car to determine if the drivers in question had a reason to lean on the horn in the first place.
-If not, they’ll get a fine.
+At the moment, the acoustic cameras are not capable of identifying drivers on the spot, relying on human officers to review the footage.
+Police officers in forty cities will have to analyze the two-second movie of a honking car to determine if the drivers in question had a reason to rely on the car horn in the first place.
+If not, they’ll be fined.

 At the moment, Beijing is in the top six noisiest cities in the world.
 This project aims to reduce the area’s increasing noise pollution through these fees.
 If the city combines these cameras with the facial recognition technology used by police offers and the social credit system, it could see a rapid decrease in noise pollution.